Nomad-Rob/Docker/README.md

 ## Bind Mount directory
 This will show how to do bind mounts with a docker build

+## Multiple Containers
+This will show how to run multiple containers with docker compose.

 ## SSH into container
 This will go over how to SSH into a docker container with the VSCode Remote Development extension.